 Rooms at Adib House:

 Adib House is decorated to a very high standard and the rooms are all unique.
-They range from single rooms to suites, like in the picture below.
-The suites also have stained glass windows above the doors, which bring in beautiful light during the day!
+They range from single rooms to suites, and the suites also have stained glass windows above the doors, which bring in beautiful light during the day!

 The hotel is located in a central location in a quiet residential street.
 It is within walking distance to many things in Kashan such as the historical houses and bazaar.